 You can resize or crop to change the size of a picture.
 Resizing changes the dimensions of the picture by stretching or shrinking it, while cropping reduces the size of the picture by removing the vertical or horizontal edges.
 Cropping is often used to hide or trim a part of a picture, either for emphasis or to remove unwanted portions.

-For detailed information, see Crop pictures in Publisher 2010.
+For detailed information, see Crop pictures.

 Add an image to a shape

 You can insert a picture into a shape to create special image effects, here are some examples: